Readiness Versus Talent

 THE MASSIVE PROBLEM: Performance as the primary framing mechanism is dangerous, or at the very least, reckless.
 Performance is important, but it’s not the only thing.
 In fact, it’s a really problematic thing in so many cases that we ignore.
 A high performer who is all about them, unwilling to learn, lacks humility, isn’t open to learning or experience, isn’t looking to better themselves for the sake of others and not just themselves is a dangerous cat in your workplace.
 The fact that they are performers makes them even more dangerous because they will have the clout and track record to convince followers to take that same selfish and unteachable path.

-OPTION 3: Performance does matter, but it is simply a minimum qualification that can change over time.
+OPTION 3: Turn our focus from a focus on high potentials (HiPos) versus low potentials, talented or not talented, to a focus on assessing an individual’s readiness.
+Readiness is defined by a person’s capacity, at this given time, to learn and grow and perform at their best.
+Viewing individuals through a developmental lens as opposed to a fixed lens allows us to more accurately see them as learning and performing inside of a larger context of their lives and work.
+“High Readies” are those people who find themselves in a moment where they have the resources, character, support and willingness to adapt, to learn, to be agile, and to show up well in the challenging moments that leadership presents.
+Performance does matter, but it is simply a minimum qualification that can change over time.
 So, focus on the minimum necessary skills, knowledge and abilities to get the job done well, and then invest in those who have something different – the character to learn, to serve others, and to become better versions of themselves.
 The assumption behind this approach is that performance for most of us is a cycle and not an end.
 We go through phases where we are performing better that are impacted by other factors (timing, manager support, time to learn, new roles, burnout, etc.).
-Identify those high on motivation to learn, to adapt, to learn, to improve and to pull the deeper lessons from the well of challenges (including failures and mistakes) that life and work are likely to offer them.
+Identify those in a season of high motivation to learn, to adapt, to learn, to improve and to pull the deeper lessons from the well of challenges (including failures and mistakes) that life and work are likely to offer them.
 Identify those who can perform at the needed level and then identify those who are hungry to learn, on a motivated journey of becoming better versions of themselves for their sake, and more importantly, for the sake of others.
-If we began to think about “talent” development this way, we might see all kinds of weird things being valued – even things like love, kindness, conviction, courage, and something called editability.
+If we began to think about “talent” development as readiness, we might see all kinds of new things being valued – even things like love, kindness, conviction, courage, and something called editability.
 Editability is that willingness to have the backspace key hit on things that we may hold sacred.